Tour Dates: Throughout June and July 2022

 Please note this is a flexible itinerary which may need to be adjusted slightly dependent on arrival / departure times, weather conditions and the most recent information from our local guides

-Included in cost: Accommodation in twin en-suite rooms, breakfast plus a Cream Tea on one day, ground transport to the East Devon Commons and services of the leader
+Included in cost: Accommodation in twin en-suite rooms, breakfast from day 2 until day 4, a Cream Tea on one day, ground transport to/from Exmouth train station, the East Devon Commons and services of the leader.

-Not included in cost: Travel to Budleigh, lunches or dinners, any drinks and travel insurance
+Not included in cost: Travel to/from Exmouth, lunches or dinners, drinks and travel insurance.

-Walking on footpaths along river is flat.
-Walks on heathland and coastal paths are undulating.
-Walking distances will be 6 – 8 miles over the three days.
+The footpaths along the river are flat whereas the terrain on the heathland and coastal paths will be undulating.
+Walking distances will be around 8 – 10 miles over the three days.

 Climate: Variable as with most British Summers!